phishbacon/PlexiCord/README.md

 and you should be up and running.
 Remember not to commit your ```plexicord.json``` file.
 It will have you auth token in it!

+To keep commits nice, tidy and meaningful, I've added a commit msg hook for commit message linting with commitlint.
+PlexiCord follows the [conventional config](https://github.com/conventional-changelog/commitlint/#what-is-commitlint).
+Run ```pnpm husky``` before committing, and if your commit message isn't up to snuff, commitlint will tell you why.
+If you're unsure of how to make your commit message follow the config, run ```pnpm commit``` and commitizen will help you compose a commit message in the correct format.

 Feel free to open an issue or request a feature!

 ## Future features (maybe)